JensLiebehenschel/ShortPythonIntro/src/en/data-types.md

 ## Note regarding semicolons

-The attentive reader may have noticed, that none of the statements in the Python code end with a semicolon.
+The attentive reader may have noticed that none of the statements in the Python code end with a semicolon.
 This is not an error.
-Semicolons are not needed to end a statment.
+Semicolons are not needed to end a statement.
 The only usage of semicolons is to have multiple statements in the same line.
 Example:
 ```Python
 x = 5; print(x)